mrwhoztheboss/SQL/ReadME.md

-The Repository Contains All Java Programs As For 2nd Year IT Engineering Mumbai University 🎓
+The Repository Contains All MySQL Based Programs As For 2nd Year IT Engineering Mumbai University 🎓